bovlb/frc-tips/commands/README.md

 <img style="float: right; width: 50%;" src="triggers.png" alt="Comparison of onFalse, onTrue, toggleOnFalse, toggleOnTrue, whilefalse, and whileTrue" />

 Some trigger methods should be passed a command to run:
 * `onFalse`: Starts the command when the trigger becomes false, e.g. the button is released.
 Usually the command will have its own `isFinished` condition.
+Often used for instant commands.
 * `onTrue`: Starts the command when the trigger becomes true, e.g. the button is pressed.
 Usually the command will have its own `isFinished` condition.
+Often used for instant commands.
 * `toggleOnFalse`: Starts or stops the command when the trigger becomes false.
 Seldom used.
 Usually this command will otherwise run indefinitly (`isFinished` returns `false`).
 * `toggleOnTrue`: Starts or stops the command when the trigger becomes true.
 For example, press a button and the intake starts running; it keeps running until the button is pressed a second time.
 Usually this command will otherwise run indefinitly (`isFinished` returns `false`).
 * `whileFalse`: Starts the command when the trigger becomes false, and stops it when the trigger becomes true.
 Usually this command will otherwise run indefinitly (`isFinished` returns `false`).